Financial Aid and Scholarships

 To talk to someone about financial aid at MCC, please call the MCC Financial Aid Office at 252-789-0245 / 252-789-0204, or see the MCC Contact page for more contact options.

-New this summer: if you're registering for the summer semester and need financial aid, submit the Summer School Financial Aid Application.
+If you're registering for the summer semester and need financial aid, submit the Summer School Financial Aid Application.

 Applying for Financial Aid